Private liability insurance is the most popular non-mandatory insurance in Germany.

 Family liability insurance (Familienhaftpflichtversicherung), relatives with whom you live in the same household are usually also insured.

 Does the private liability insurance cover my pets in Germany?

 No, pets such as dogs are not covered by private liability insurance in Germany.
-For this purpose, there is a unique animal owner liability insurance (Tierhalterhaftpflichtversicherung).
+For this purpose, there is a separate animal owner liability insurance (Tierhalterhaftpflichtversicherung).

 Eventually, the cost for liability insurance in Germany didn’t scare me

 What surprised me a lot was that the prices for private liability insurance in Germany are not that high.

 Since this insurance is crucial for the entire family, I did not think twice when taking out the policy.

 How much is personal liability insurance in Germany?